gibsonpp/GR-sslcm-data/README.md

 recapture
 </td>
 <td style="text-align:left;">
-`TRUE` = the fish had been previously handled (and marked) at the weir, i.e., this is not the first time the fish was captured; `FALSE` = the fish had not been previously captured at the weir, i.e., this record represents the first capture event for the fish.
+`TRUE` = the fish had been previously handled (and marked) at the weir;
+`FALSE` = the fish had not been previously captured at the weir, i.e., this record represents the first capture event for the fish.
 </td>
 </tr>
 <tr>